 Drug abuse in college is a concerning factor in society today.
-The substance abuse crisis that in the nation is now at unprecedented levels and continues to cause countless deaths daily.
+The substance abuse crisis in the nation is now at unprecedented levels and continues to cause countless deaths daily.
+It is now at epidemic proportions, especially abuse of opiate prescription painkillers.

 - National Survey on Drug Use and Health